 - Epstein-Barr virus infection

-Clinical presentation is similar to that of other intramedullary spinal tumours, with pain, weakness and sensory changes common
+Clinical presentation is similar to that of other intramedullary spinal tumours, with common symptoms being pain, weakness, and sensory changes.

 Primary lymphoma of the spinal cord is most often predominantly histiocytic or mixed histiocytic and lymphocytic 2.
 85% are non-Hodgkin lymphomas 2.